Feedback from customers – and what you do with that feedback – can turn an average business into a high-growth business.

 The best way to gauge how satisfied a person is with your business is by whether or not they’d be comfortable telling their mom/brother/best friend/barista to use it.

-- Ask: “Taking only your most recent purchase experience into consideration, would you feel good about recommending us to a friend?”
+- Ask: “Considering only your most recent purchase experience, would you feel good about recommending us to a friend?”

 - Ask: “Now think about your entire experience with us.
 Would you recommend us to your friends?”